efryder/hello-world/README.md

 # hello-world
 Learning to use Github.
-I am a Biology professor converting to computational biology I used to be a programmer, back in the day
+I am a Biology professor converting to computational biology.

+I used to be a programmer, back in the day
 And am becoming one again!

+I'm not quite getting this yet.